WildFeedback: Aligning LLMs With In-situ User Interactions And Feedback: Abstract

 \section{Abstract}

 As large language models (LLMs) continue to advance, aligning these models with human preferences has emerged as a critical challenge.
-Traditional alignment methods, relying on human or LLM annotated datasets, are limited by their resource-intensive nature, inherent subjectivity, and the risk of feedback loops that amplify model biases.
-To overcome these limitations, we introduce \textsc{WildFeedback}, a novel framework that leverages real-time, in-situ user interactions to create preference datasets that more accurately reflect authentic human values. \textsc{WildFeedback} operates through a three-step process: feedback signal identification, preference data construction, and user-guided evaluation.
-We applied this framework to a large corpus of user-LLM conversations, resulting in a rich preference dataset that reflects genuine user preferences.
-This dataset captures the nuances of user preferences by identifying and classifying feedback signals within natural conversations, thereby enabling the construction of more representative and context-sensitive alignment data.
-Our extensive experiments demonstrate that LLMs fine-tuned on \textsc{WildFeedback} exhibit significantly improved alignment with user preferences, as evidenced by both traditional benchmarks and our proposed user-guided evaluation.
-By incorporating real-time feedback from actual users, \textsc{WildFeedback} addresses the scalability, subjectivity, and bias challenges that plague existing approaches, marking a significant step toward developing LLMs that are more responsive to the diverse and evolving needs of their users.
-In summary, \textsc{WildFeedback} offers a robust, scalable solution for aligning LLMs with true human values, setting a new standard for the development and evaluation of user-centric language models.
+Traditional alignment methods, relying on human or LLM annotated datasets, are limited by their resource-intensive nature, inherent subjectivity, misalignment with real-world user preferences, and the risk of feedback loops that amplify model biases.
+To overcome these limitations, we introduce \textsc{WildFeedback}, a novel framework that leverages in-situ user feedback during conversations with LLMs to create preference datasets automatically.
+Given a corpus of multi-turn user-LLM conversation, \textsc{WildFeedback} identifies and classifies user feedback to LLM responses between conversation turns.
+The user feedback is then used to create examples of preferred and dispreferred responses according to users' preference.
+Our experiments demonstrate that LLMs fine-tuned on \textsc{WildFeedback} dataset exhibit significantly improved alignment with user preferences, as evidenced by both traditional benchmarks and our proposed checklist-guided evaluation.
+By incorporating in-situ feedback from actual users, \textsc{WildFeedback} addresses the scalability, subjectivity, and bias challenges that plague existing approaches, marking a significant step toward developing LLMs that are more responsive to the diverse and evolving needs of their users.